-Abilene Christian University has received $55 million from three donors – including the largest gift in university history – to begin a series of construction projects that will transform the campus in a way not seen for nearly 50 years.
+The $55 million Abilene Christian University received from its lead donors – including the largest gift in university history – began a series of construction projects that have transformed the campus.

 Kay Onstead of Houston, Texas, is president of Onstead Holdings LLC and of the Robert R. and Kay M. Onstead Foundation.
 Her gift of $10 million will fund the Robert and Kay Onstead Science Center in honor of her late husband, Robert Onstead, former member of the ACU Board of Trustees (1978-2004).

 Three of the couple’s children and three of their grandchildren attended ACU.
 Their son, Charles, is a member of ACU’s Board of Trustees.